The Marvel Cinematic Universe reigns supreme as one of Hollywood’s biggest franchises — and the Avengers are its premier superhero team.

 Avengers: Age of Ultron

 With the Avengers reunited and their reputations restored, the team is in action once again.
-After raiding a Hydra facility and freeing the powerful twins Pietro and Wanda Maximoff (better known as Quicksilver and the Scarlet Witch), however, their efforts to study Loki’s staff result in the creation of Ultron, an artificial intelligence that tries to destroy humanity.
-During their battle with Ultron, the team creates the sentient android Vision, allies with the Maximoff siblings, and nearly destroys an entire country.
-The aftermath leaves the Avengers fractured, with several members departing the team and a new roster of heroes left to train by the remaining teammates.
+Their efforts to study Loki’s staff result in the creation of Ultron, an artificial intelligence that tries to destroy humanity, and the resulting battle introduces the sentient android Vision and two additional Avengers allies: The powerful twins Pietro and Wanda Maximoff (better known as Quicksilver and the Scarlet Witch).
 Meanwhile, Thanos decides to finally take action in his quest to acquire the Infinity Stones.